DenisKOMAROV/ConfirmitContest/README.md

 # ConfirmitContest

+CAUTION!
+All code was uploaded AFTER the contest deadline.

 Code files are the same as in the codeforces database, but slightly refactored.

 Branch 'master' contains code for run on codeforces platform.